 - Similarly, atomic accesses which were included in the recording will occur in the same order during replay, as if they were all protected by a single global lock.
 Note that while this could potentially be a big drag on performance during both replay and recording, many of the hottest atomics (refcounts, GC counters, and so forth) are associated with non-deterministic components and are not recorded.

-Communication between the chrome process and the replaying process is managed via a separate middleman content process.
-The replaying process is extended so that it can communicate with the middleman, and does so using a specialized PReplay protocol.
-Note that while the middleman is for now a separate content process, it could in principle be incorporated into the chrome process (using inter-thread IPDL message transport), which might be worth doing.
+Communication between the chrome process and a recording or replaying process --- hereafter referred to as the child process --- is managed via a separate middleman content process.
+The child process is extended so that it can communicate with the middleman, using a special bidirectional channel and messages separate from IPDL state.

-The middleman is the same as a normal content process, except that it spawns and communicates with the replaying process, and avoids creating any documents itself.
+The middleman is the same as a normal content process, except that it spawns and communicates with the child process, and avoids creating any documents itself.
 Using the middleman provides the following advantages:

 - IPDL communication is greatly simplified.
-The chrome and middleman processes communicate using the standard browser protocols (PContent, PBrowser, etc.) and implementations for their actors, while the middleman and replaying processes communicate with the PReplay protocol, which is tuned to the demands of the replaying process.
+The chrome and middleman processes communicate using the standard browser protocols (PContent, PBrowser, etc.) and implementations for their actors, while the middleman and child processes communicate with their own channel and messages, which is tuned to the demands of the recording/replaying process.

-- The middleman can perform actions that would be extremely difficult to manage in the replaying process without going out of sync with the recording.
-This currently includes running the devtools content-side scripts, and rendering the drawing commands sent by the replaying process.
+- The middleman can perform actions that would be extremely difficult to manage in a replaying process without going out of sync with the recording.
+This mainly includes running devtools content-side scripts.

-The replaying process can be rewound to an earlier state in response to a message from the middleman.
-This is done by periodically taking memory snapshots during execution, and then later restoring them.
+A child process can be rewound to an earlier state in response to a message from the middleman.
+After a recording process rewinds, it becomes a replaying process.
+Rewinding happens by periodically taking memory snapshots during execution, and then later restoring them.
 Care must be taken for efficiency when taking/restoring snapshots and for managing system resources when restoring.

 Late in process initialization the first snapshot is taken, which is simply a copy of the stacks/registers for each thread.
-Each subsequent snapshot includes copies of thread stacks/registers as well as a diff of heap and static memory vs. the previous snapshot.
-All snapshot data is stored on disk.
+Each subsequent snapshot includes copies of thread stacks/registers as well as a diff containing the original contents of all pages of heap and static memory that were modified since the previous snapshot.
+Certain memory regions are excluded from snapshots; these memory regions are allocated with a special API and are used for state that needs to be preserved when rewinding.
+Snapshot data may be stored in memory or on disk.
 Diffs are computed by first setting up an exception handler thread (mac only) very similar to the one used by asm.js.
-When taking the first snapshot all addressable memory in the process is enumerated and write-protected, and as faults occur the exception handler thread unprotects the memory, copies its contents and marks it as dirty.
+When taking the first snapshot all addressable memory in the process is enumerated and write-protected, and as faults occur a special exception handler thread unprotects the memory, copies its contents and marks it as dirty.
 When the next snapshot is taken, only the dirty memory is examined for any changes vs. the copy made.

-This mechanism requires intercepting mmap (or similar low level allocation functions) so that any newly addressable memory is known --- anonymous mappings would not otherwise be intercepted or included in the recording, as heap allocation is non-deterministic while replaying. mprotect is intercepted and nop'ed to avoid interference with the dirty memory mechanism, and munmap is intercepted with no actual unmapping performed, so that memory does not need to be remapped when restoring a snapshot.
+This mechanism requires intercepting mmap (or similar low level allocation functions) so that any newly addressable memory is known --- anonymous mappings would not otherwise be intercepted or included in the recording, as heap allocation is non-deterministic while replaying. mprotect is intercepted and nop'ed to avoid interference with the dirty memory mechanism, and munmap is intercepted with no actual unmapping performed, so that memory does not need to be remapped when restoring a snapshot (a set of free regions is maintained to allow reusing this memory).

 All snapshots are taken from the main thread.
-Before taking the snapshot, all other threads must enter an idle state, waiting on a thread-specific condition variable.
-Threads which were part of the recording enter this state whenever they are waiting to acquire a lock or perform an atomic action, while each replay specific thread (other than the dirty memory exception handler thread, which is not affected by taking or restoring snapshots) has a mechanism that the main thread can call to force it into the needed idle state.
-The main thread then computes the memory diff, reads the stacks from each thread and their register state (which each thread recorded by calling setjmp before idling).
+Before taking the snapshot, all threads participating in the recording must enter an idle state, waiting on a thread-specific condition variable.
+Threads enter this state whenever they are waiting to acquire a lock or perform an atomic action that is part of the recording.
+While recording, threads may make blocking calls to libraries (e.g. kevent).
+To allow these threads to be snapshotted, the call is instead performed on a separate thread that does not participate in the recording, so that the calling thread may enter the correct idle state even while its progress is blocked on the call completing.
+Once all thread are idle, the main thread computes the memory diff, reads the stacks from each thread and their register state (which each thread recorded by calling setjmp before idling).

 Restoring snapshots is also done from the main thread.
 As for taking a snapshot, all other threads enter an idle state.
-The dirty memory information computed since the last snapshot was taken is used to restore the heap to the state at that last snapshot, and then the memory diffs for each snapshot can be used to restore an earlier (or later) snapshot.
+The dirty memory information computed since the last snapshot was taken is used to restore the heap to the state at that last snapshot, and then the memory diffs can be used to restore an earlier snapshot if necessary.
 Threads are individually responsible for restoring their stacks; when they wake up from the idle state they see the main thread has prepared a new stack to restore to, so they longjmp to the new register state and copy in the new stack's contents.

 Managing system resources

-- Instead of creating or destroying threads on demand, while replaying all threads which will be needed are created during process initialization (we know how many will be created using the recording).
-These threads idle until the replay tries to 'create' them, then they run their main function, and after completing it will idle indefinitely.
-This ensures that no matter when we create or restore a snapshot, the same set of threads will exist and will have consistent stacks.
+- Instead of creating or destroying threads on demand, while recording/replaying all threads which will be needed are created during process initialization.
+If during the recording the content tries to create more threads than were spawned up front, then the recording fails.
+These threads idle until the recording/replaying content tries to 'create' them, then they run their main function, and after completing it will idle indefinitely.
+This ensures that no matter when we create or restore a snapshot, the same set of threads will exist and will have consistent stacks locations.

 - Locks and condition variables are to some extent system resources, and to avoid problems we make sure each thread is waiting on a consistent variable when saving or restoring a snapshot (see section above).

 When debugging a normal content process, the devtools JS debugger runs quite a bit of JS code in the content process, communicating with the chrome process primarily through streams of JSON data.
-When debugging a replaying content process, this JS code runs in the middleman process.
-When the code creates a Debugger object, that Debugger provides information about the replaying process rather than the current (middleman) process.
-While the Debugger can indicate it is for a replaying process, the interface should be as transparent as possible to the devtools JS code; the Debugger can still create script/object/etc. debug objects, which refer to specific things in the replaying process.
+When debugging a child content process, this JS code runs in the middleman process.
+When the code creates a Debugger object, that Debugger provides information about the child process rather than the current (middleman) process.
+While the Debugger can indicate it is for a child process, the interface should be as transparent as possible to the devtools JS code; the Debugger can still create script/object/etc. debug objects, which refer to specific things in the child process.

-As with the devtools JS code, this Debugger lives in the middleman process, and instead of wrapping things from another compartment the debug objects hold heap structures with information about some thing in the replaying process.
-The Debugger can explore the heap by issuing IPDL queries to the replaying process to fill in the contents of the debug objects it creates.
-Whenever the Debugger is interacting with the replaying process the replaying process is paused at some point in execution, and the contents of the debug objects are only valid until the middleman notifies the replaying process that it can resume forward execution or must rewind to an earlier snapshot.
-When the replaying process pauses again (at a breakpoint, say) the debug objects must be reconstructed.
+As with the devtools JS code, this Debugger lives in the middleman process, and instead of wrapping things from another compartment the debug objects hold heap structures with information about some thing in the child process.
+The Debugger can explore the heap by sending messages to the child process to fill in the contents of the debug objects it creates.
+Whenever the Debugger is interacting with the child process the child process is paused at some point in execution, and the contents of the debug objects are only valid until the middleman notifies the child process that it can resume forward execution or must rewind to an earlier snapshot.
+When the child process pauses again (at a breakpoint, say) the debug objects must be reconstructed.

 There is an exception to this, for scripts and script source objects; debug objects for these will continue to hold the same referent after resuming or rewinding the replaying process.
 This is necessary for script breakpoints to work, and is implemented by ensuring that the ordering of creation of scripts and script sources is deterministic (mainly by disabling off thread parsing, which is one of the behavior changes during recording/replay).